cnagpal/DGTHUM110/Assignment08/README.md

 ## Conclusion: what did you learn throughout the process?

 Prior to this class, I had no experience with the process of UX research and design.
+So completeing this project helped me understand the foundational steps to UX research and how to apply the findings to the design.
+It also helped me learn many important aspects of UI design, like accessibility that I was previously unaware of.
+Overall, I believe I was improved a lot in both the design and research aspects of User Experience.
+Learning to use tools like Figma and Invision were also very useful to me, as someone interested in pursuing this as a career.
+Having the ability to iterate my designs through user research was also invaluable to me in my growth as a designer.